 The history of ACOG's Board of Directors abortion advocacy and duplicity predates the 1973 Roe v Wade Supreme Court decision.
 After legalization, pro-life academic physicians were purged by attrition, elevating only abortion advocates to influential academic appointments.
 Academic programs heatedly competed for grants from the pharmaceutical giant Upjohn to perform clinical trials with its abortifacient Prostin E before the FDA approved it for use in hospitals in September 1977.
 It became the mantra that pro-life medical students need not apply to academic health center OB-GYN residency training programs.
-In 1979 the UCSD OB-GYN Residency Program was discovered to have created separate match lists for several years: one for pro-abortion and the other for pro-life applicants.
+In 1979 the UCSD OB-GYN Residency Program was discovered to have created separate match lists for several years: one for proabortion and the other for pro-life applicants.
 It preferentially filled its match only from the first.
 Pro-life OB-GYN residents were harangued and dismissed.
-In the control of the pro-life objects were harangued and dismissed.